Fine Wine (film): Plot

 Tunji grows suspicious of Kaima's friendship with the considerably older George and accuses her of cheating on him which she denies.
 However, Kaima accepts George's invitation to celebrate her birthday on a yacht, not realising a spy has taken photos of the pair.
-Upon her arrival home, she discovers Tunji has thrown her an impromptu birthday party after implying he had forgotten, and he proposes in front of their guests which she halfheartedly accepts.
-Tunji is enraged when photos of her and George on the yacht are subsequently leaked, but Kaima's mother (Tina Mba) begs him not to break off the engagement.
+Upon her arrival home, she discovers Tunji has thrown her an impromptu birthday party after implying he had forgotten, and he proposes in front of their guests, which she halfheartedly accepts.
+Tunji is enraged when photos of her and George on the yacht are subsequently leaked, but Kaima's mother begs him not to break off the engagement.

-Upon realising the egocentric Tunji would never turn a new leaf after he delivers yet another put-down, Kaima dumps him publicly, stating George is more of a gentleman than he would ever be, and Kaima's sister Kamsi (Bofie Itombra) reveals Tunji had indeed forgotten Kaima's birthday until she reminded him.
-However, Kaima remains uncertain of a future with George, especially after his ex-wife Ame (Nse Ikpe-Etim) warns her to keep her distance, until George reminds Ame she had left him for a more prosperous man years before George acquired his own wealth, making her the actual gold-digger.
+Upon realising the egocentric Tunji would never turn a new leaf after he delivers yet another put-down, Kaima dumps him publicly, stating George is more of a gentleman than he would ever be, and Kaima's sister Kamsi reveals Tunji had indeed forgotten Kaima's birthday until she reminded him.
+However, Kaima remains uncertain of a future with George, especially after his ex-wife Ame warns her to keep her distance, until George reminds Ame she had left him for a more prosperous man-years before George acquired his own wealth, making her the actual gold-digger.
 He warns his ex to permanently stay out of his affairs, or he would cut her off financially, to which she agrees.

 Kaima, who has resigned herself to losing George forever, is surprised to find him pulling up to her house with Temi.
-It is here Kaima's friend Angela (Belinda Effah) confesses to releasing footage of her breakup with Tunji on social media which Temi subsequently showed her father, confirming Kaima's true feelings.
-George asks Kaima again what she wants for her birthday to which she replies "You".
+It is here Kaima's friend Angela confesses to releasing footage of her breakup with Tunji on social media which Temi subsequently showed her father, confirming Kaima's true feelings.
+George asks Kaima again what she wants for her birthday, to which she replies "You".